 Doing Business As (DBA) registration

 Generally, sole proprietorships and partnerships operate under their own names, and corporations trade under the name on their formation documents.
-If you use another name, like a trade name, you must usually apply for DBA registration.
+If you use another name for your cleaning business, like a trade name, you must usually apply for DBA registration.

 Registering your business as a DBA makes the public aware that your business uses a different name.